Hamed Traorè: Loan to Auxerre

 On 27 August 2024, Ligue 1 side Auxerre announced they had completed the loan signing of Traorè from Bournemouth for one year with no purchase clause.

+Marseille

+On 29 August 2025, Traorè transferred to Marseille in France, with the transfer structured as a loan for the 2025–26 season, with an obligation to buy at the end of the loan term.

+Loan to Genoa

+In July 2026, Traoré joined Serie A club Genoa on a season-long loan with an option to buy.
+The move marked his return to Italian football after previous spells with Empoli, Sassuolo and Napoli, with Genoa viewing his experience in Serie A as a key factor in the transfer.

 International career

 Traorè debuted for the Ivory Coast U23s in a pair of 2019 Africa U-23 Cup of Nations qualification matches in March 2019.

 He made his debut for the Ivory Coast national team on 6 September 2021 in a World Cup qualifier against Cameroon, a 2–1 home victory.
 He substituted Jérémie Boga in the 69th minute.

 Personal life

 In July 2020, an investigation into trafficking of football players was launched by the public prosecutor's office of Parma.
 Among the involved was Hamed Mamadou Traorè, a distant relative of Hamed and his alleged brother Amad Diallo, who was accused of posing as their father to facilitate their immigration to Italy.
 The investigation also questioned the relationship between Hamed and Amad.

 On 10 February 2021, Traorè was found guilty of violating the Italian Sports Justice Code in order to join the football club "ASD Boca Barco" in 2015 under the name "Hamed Junior Traorè".
 He was accused of falsifying documents in order to fake a relationship with Hamed Mamadou Traorè, an Ivorian citizen resident in Italy, and request a family reunification.
 Traorè requested a plea bargain, with the Federal Prosecutor's Office imposing a fine of €48,000.